-and also estimate mean-reversion in industry productivities.
+The most closely related paper to our work is Hanson, Lind and Muendler (2015).
+They use a gravity model to estimate source-country variation in comparative advantage across industries, and find that the growth process underlying this variation exhibits mean-reversion and is consistent with a stationary distribution due to source-by-industry shocks.
+Levchenko and Zhang (2011) compute industry-level productivities in manufacturing and also estimate mean-reversion in industry productivities.
 Neither Hanson et al. (2015) nor Levchenko and Zhang (2011) address other sources of exporting variability and compare among them.
 Another closely related paper is Gaubert and Itskhoki (2016), who study firm-level granular origins of comparative advantage.
 While the dynamic version of their model can mimic changes in industries' comparative advantage, they do not address the sources of firms' large productivity or demand shocks.
 In contrast, our analysis of the sources of export growth variability includes all possible dimensions, including product-specific, as well as destinations.
-This is important: one of our main findings is that source-by-product (or industry) variation - the focus of Levchenko and Zhang (2011), Hanson et al. (2015) and Gaubert and Itskhoki (2016) - is not a large source of instability in exports over time.
-Destination-related (including demand) factors matter more.
+This is important: one of our main findings is that source-by-product (or industry) variation - the focus of Levchenko and Zhang (2011), Hanson et al. (2015)

+and Gaubert and Itskhoki (2016) - is not a large source of instability in exports over time.
+Destination-related (including demand) factors matter more.8

-3. Data description
+III.
+Data Description

-We obtain data on goods exported by over 100 countries from the United Nation's COMTRADE database.
-We use trade flows at the 4-digit HS code level, which keeps sufficient diversity of products, while minimizing the risk of measurement error due to the possibility of misclassification and changes in classifications over time.
-These risks increase as we disaggregate more (e.g., 6-digit level), especially for less developed countries.
-For each of these goods we have information on bilateral exports by year.
-Fig. 2 shows that the sample of countries included each year is not constant.
+We obtain data on goods exported by over 100 countries from the United Nation's COMTRADE database.9 We use trade flows at the 4-digit HS code level, which keeps sufficient diversity of products, while minimizing the risk of measurement error due to the possibility of mis-classification and changes in classifications over time.
+These risks increase as we disaggregate more (e.g., 6-digit level), especially for less developed countries.10 For each of these goods we have information on bilateral exports by year.
+Figure 2 shows that the sample of countries included each year is not constant.
 The sample increases constantly until the early 2000s and starts decreasing abruptly after 2010.
 Importantly, the selection of countries is not random as less developed countries are less likely to be present both in early and late years.
-Given these concerns, we focus our analysis on the years 1998-2010.
+Given these concerns, we focus our analysis on the years 1998 to 2010.